White House soft-launches COVID-19 test request website

 WASHINGTON (AP) — The Biden administration on Tuesday quietly launched its website for Americans to request free at-home COVID-19 tests, a day before the site was scheduled to officially go online.

-The website, COVIDTests.gov, now includes a link for Americans to order four at-home tests per residential address, to be delivered by the U.S. Postal Service.
+The website, COVIDTests.gov, now includes a link for Americans to access an order form run by the U.S. Postal Service.
+People can order four at-home tests per residential address, to be delivered by the Postal Service.
 It marks the latest step by President Joe Biden to address criticism of low inventory and long lines for testing during a nationwide surge in COVID-19 cases due to the omicron variant.

 White House press secretary Jen Psaki said the website was in “beta testing” and operating at a “limited capacity” ahead of its official launch.
 The website will officially launch mid-morning Wednesday, Psaki said.